Idea

 4. Work through each piece of the content and connect it directly to one of the essential performance goals.

-If you’d like to review our process of starting with nothing, check out the post about it and you can download the template on our resources page.
-It’s the simplest template you’ll find online but it’s helpful to keep things focused every step of the way when creating training.
+If you’d like to review our process of starting with nothing, check out the post about it.
+You can download the template from our resources page.
+It’s the simplest template you’ll find online, but it’s helpful to keep things focused every step of the way when creating training.

 Start with nothing and build up essentials only.
 Never start with everything and try to cut things out.

-With the steps we used when beginning with nothing, you’ll have focused objectives and an outline that helps you organize the content and stay focused on essentials only.
-If employees are hungry for more, nothing is keeping them from using external resources as long as you provide that option.
+Using the steps we used when starting from nothing, you’ll have focused objectives and an outline that helps you organize the content and stay focused on the essentials.
+If employees are hungry for more, nothing keeps them from using external resources as long as you provide that option.

-For example, if you leave nice-to-know information out of a course, you can add a resource center that has additional user guides, job aids, or other types of performance support available.
+For example, if you leave nice-to-know information out of a course, you can add a resource center with additional user guides, job aids, or other types of performance support available.

-Employees who do want to become experts or learn more should have the resources to do so.
-Those should be separate from the training, though.
-There’s no point in offering a few interested employees everything at the risk of losing everyone else who simply doesn’t need or want to know it all.
+Employees who want to become experts or learn more should have the resources to do so.
+However, those resources should be separate from the training.
+There’s no point in offering a few interested employees everything at the risk of losing everyone else who doesn’t need or want to know it all.

 You can also allow employees to ask questions.
-Whether you provide an email address or phone number in the training, it’s always helpful to offer employees support in their learning journey.
+Whether you provide an email address or phone number in the training, offering employees support in their learning journey is always helpful.

 Wrap Up